himavanth-sakshi/controlTheory/Chapter2/chapter2Summary.md

 ### 2.9.1 Types of Analogs

 1. Series Analog (Impedance Approach):
-- Based on mesh (loop) equations in electric circuits.
+- Based on mesh (loop)(The sum of voltages around any closed loop (mesh) in a circuit is zero.) equations in electric circuits.
 - Mechanical elements correspond to electrical elements as follows:

 - Mass M → Inductor L